pnatsi/Sparidae_2019/README.md

 ### jackknife.py

-`jackknife.py` will create a number of jackknifed lists of orthogroup names given an initial list of orthogroup names and a proportion.
+`jackknife.py` will create a number of jackknifed lists of orthogroup names from a given list of names and a proportion.
 For example:

 ```
 python jackknife.py allfiles.txt 100 0.7